Kouete-kenneth/Find-IT/README.md

 uploaded images with a database of archived objects.
 Advanced computer vision techniques, such as feature extraction and similarity scoring, will be employed to identify potential matches with high accuracy and efficiency.
+A centralized database will be implemented to store images and metadata of archived objects, including descriptions, timestamps, and locations.
+The database will support efficient indexing and retrieval of stored information, enabling users to access relevant data quickly during the search process.
+▪ The application will support real-time image matching and notification functionality, alerting users when potential matches are found for their lost items.
+Users will receive notifications via push notifications or email, allowing them to review and confirm potential matches promptly.
+▪ The application will leverage crowdsourcing and community engagement to enhance the effectiveness of the search process.
+Users will have the option to share information about their lost items on social media platforms, enlist the help of friends and family, and collaborate with other users in the search for missing objects.

 For your Presentation, focus more on the Engineering Aspect